 Orson came to believe he had been wrong in signing that affidavit that said Joseph was going to try and take over the whole world.
 And, so, while Joseph is in jail, Orson is going to a former peer in the Quorum of the 12 apostles asking him if he thought it was possible he could be forgiven.
 Trying to figure out how to make restitution.
 Asking him to go and talk to Joseph Smith on his behalf.

-Now, like I said, both these members of the Quorum of the 12 apostles would eventually come back to practicing Mormonism.
+Now, like I said, both these members of the Quorum of the 12 apostles would eventually come back to being fully active and faithful, believing members of the Church of Jesus Christ of Latter-day Saints.
 Thomas B. Marsh left and would not come back for 18 years, though – long after Joseph Smith had died.

-When Thomas B. Marsh came back to Mormonism he addressed a small congregation regarding his leaving their religion and fighting against its founder.
+When Thomas B. Marsh came back to the church he addressed a small congregation regarding his leaving their religion and fighting against its founder.

 He said, regarding the 18 years he spent away from the church, and the struggles and trials which brought him back to it: “I have seen the hand of the Lord in the chastisement which I have received.
 I have seen and known that it has proved he loved me; for if he had not cared anything about me, he would not have taken me by the arm and given me such a shaking.
 If there are any among this people who should ever apostatize and do as I have done, prepare your backs for a good whipping, if you are such as the Lord loves.”

-Now, Orson Hyde also said he had a trying time while he was away from Mormonism and Joseph Smith.
+Now, Orson Hyde also said he had a trying time while he was away from Joseph Smith and the Church he founded.
 He later said of his time away from the church, “Few men pass through life without leaving some traces which they would gladly obliterate.
 Happy is he whose life is free from stain and blemish.”

 Orson, regarding himself leaving, said, “It was a day of affliction and darkness.
 I sinned against God and my brethren; I acted foolishly.
 I did not possess the [light of the Holy Ghost.]
 [It was] the hour of my greatest sorrow.”